mobile-nixos/autoport/README.md

 The "best" way to do this would be to have the detection be done *online* with the device in fastboot mode.

+### Bad detection of "boot as recovery"

+It happens that kernels may know about "skip_initramfs" while not actually being in use by the device (e.g. motorola-addison).

+This will need "online" detection, most likely.